its-d/terraform-aws-eks-microservice-framework/README.md

 2. Copy example tfvars and populate required fields:
    - `cp terraform.tfvars.example env/dev/terraform.tfvars`
    - Edit `env/dev/terraform.tfvars` (see "env tfvars" below)
-3. Confirm your public IP with the repository helper (REQUIRED — see "_confirm_ip" below):
+3. Confirm your public IP with the repository helper (REQUIRED — see "_confirm_ip"):
    - `make _confirm_ip ENV=dev`
-   - This ensures `public_access_cidrs` (or equivalent) in your environment tfvars is set to the IP that should be permitted to access the EKS API (prevents accidentally opening public access).
+   - This ensures `public_access_cidrs` in your environment tfvars is set to the IP that should be permitted to access the EKS API (prevents accidentally opening public access).
-4. Ensure you have the minimum toolchain installed (Terraform, AWS CLI, kubectl, Helm, Python + pre-commit).
+4. Ensure you have the minimum toolchain installed (Terraform, AWS CLI, Helm, Python + pre-commit).
 5. Run: `make init ENV=dev` (or `terraform init -backend-config=backend.hcl`) and ensure init succeeds.
 6. Run: `make plan ENV=dev` then `make apply ENV=dev`.